rmrt1n/advent-of-code/writeups/day25.md

 #####
 ```

-It's a list of locks and keys.
-Locks are the ones that have the top row filled with `#` and keys are the ones with the bottom rows filled.
-A lock and a key fit together if none of their pins overlap.
+ Locks have their top row filled with `#` while keys have their bottom rows filled.
+We'll parse these into two arrays, one for the locks and one for the keys:

-For part one, we have to count the number of unique lock and key combination that fit together.
-First, let's parse the input:

 ```zig
 fn Day25() type {
     return struct {